 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

 This is another bike on this list specifically designed for comfort.
 A cruiser bike, Firmstrong Navitas is durable and a great value for money.

 It is furnished with Coaster brakes, which make slowing down or coming to a total halt easy.
 Just cycle in reverse to engage the brake.
 This key feature of Firmstrong makes this bike a firm favorite for newbie riders.

-Furthermore the handlebars are padded and spacious, confirming it as a true cruiser bike, meant for relaxing ride.
-Lastly the shock absorbers that Frimstrong Navitas has make it a safe ride even on rough terrains.
+Furthermore, the handlebars are padded and spacious, confirming it as a true cruiser bike, meant for a relaxing ride.
+Lastly, the shock absorbers that Frimstrong Navitas has to make it a safe ride even on rough terrains.

 The front and rear Shimano derailleurs ensure smooth shifting for this price range, while its sporty aesthetics give the bike a really gorgeous look.
 Plus the disc brakes make slowing down or bringing your bicycle to a total halt a breeze.

 The 29″ wheels give the rider a smooth feeling and high pedal efficiency.
 The Schwinn Discover Hybrid’s frame is made of durable aluminum.